im-ant/ProductivityLog/README.md

 ```

 **S1.3**
 After you are done, simply press `ctrl+D` to exit.
-You can also use `ctrl+C` aytime to cancel the current "entry loop" (behind the hood it is just an infinite for loop, each loop waits for the user to enter data).
+You can also use `ctrl+C` anytime to cancel the current "entry loop" (under the hood it is just an infinite for loop, each loop waits for the user to enter data).

 **S1.appendix**
 A side note is that I use different numbering schemes to categorize the "intensity" of work.
 This can be specified by simplying entering a number in square brackets (`[?]`) before entering the activity.
-I use the following numbering scheme (but you do not have to follow it):
+I use the following numbering scheme (you can use the same categories or invent your own):

 | Number  | Work type                                                   |
 | --------|:-----------------------------------------------------------:|